bnediction/bonesis/overview.md

       statements on the number of nodes.
     - `canonic` (default `True`): Ensures that an enumeration of *distinct* Boolean networks.
 This adds some complexity in the encoding.
-Setting to `False` can help addressing large instances when enumeration of Boolean functions is not needed.
+Setting to `False` can help to addresslarge instances when enumeration of Boolean functions is not needed.
     - `maxclause` (default `None`): Maximum number of clauses to consider for each Boolean function to synthesize in disjunctive normal form.
 When